 My daughter learned how to make pompoms at her after school club and since then she has been making them every chance she could.
 We ended up with a whole carrier bag full of pompoms.

 I then mentioned to her that we should make a pompom rug with them so I ordered some rug underlay.

 However, I received the rug underlay back in August but since then it has stayed in the bag as we did not have a chance to make it.

-That is until this week my daughter was off school with a cough and a temperature so we were both stuck indoors all day and I didn’t want her just sitting there watching TV or playing on her tablet wasting away the hours so I decided that we would finally make a pompom rug.
+That is until this week my daughter was off school with a cough and a temperature so we were both stuck indoors all day so we decided that we would finally make the pompom rug.

 How to make a Pompom Rug

 Wool (a few different colours will make your rug more colourful)

 A felt tip pen

 1. To start with, think about your design of your pompom rug and the size that you want.
 Once you have decided, layout your rug underlay and using a felt tip pen mark out the shape and size that you want your rug to be.
 Remember that the underlay has holes in which will cause the pen to go through to the floor so you may want to put something underneath it first.